developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 Enterprise Browser also can run apps built for PocketBrowser, RhoElements and the RhoMobile Shared Runtime, making it an ideal migration path for developers looking to move legacy applications to newer devices or to update their apps with a modern UI.
 Enterprise Browser can help companies reduce development time and cost, making the transition to next-generation devices and operating systems fast, easy and affordable--particularly for high-volume mobile environments.

-## New in v1.5 (unreleased)
+## New in v1.5

 Enterprise Browser 1.5 comes with a new look and feel, including new logos and splash screens.
-On the inside, EB 1.5 offers support for Android 5.0 Lollipop on new and existing Zebra devices and a range of new features for Android and Windows Mobile/CE devices.
+On the inside, EB 1.5 offers support for Android 5.0 Lollipop on new and existing Zebra devices, function-key mapping for Psion devices and a range of additional new features for Android and Windows Mobile/CE devices.

 ####Zebra Device Support
   * TC70 and TC75 with Android Lollipop